 PO Box 6806

-Do not send original documents to the Legal Ombudsman.
-They will scan any documents you send us to make computer copies and then destroy the originals.
-The Legal Ombudsman can investigate complaints up to six years from the date of the problem happening or within three years of when you found out about the problem.
-If you wish to refer your complaint to the Legal Ombudsman this must be done within six months of our final response to your complaint.
+Before 1st April 2023 the Legal Ombudsman can investigate complaints up to six years from the date of the act or omission or within three years of you realising there was a concern.
+You must also refer your concerns to the Legal Ombudsman within six months of our final response to you.